flekschas/regl-scatterplot/README.md

   - `filter` [default: `undefined`]: a shortcut for [`filter()`](#scatterplot.filter).
 This option allows to programmatically filter points by specifying a list of point indices
   - `zDataType` [default: `undefined`]: This option allows to manually set the data type of the z/valueA value to either `continuous` or `categorical`.
 By default the data type is [determined automatically](#color-opacity-and-size-encoding).
   - `wDataType` [default: `undefined`]: This option allows to manually set the data type of the w/valyeB value to either `continuous` or `categorical`.
 By default the data type is [determined automatically](#color-opacity-and-size-encoding).
+  - `spatialIndex` [default: `undefined`]: This option allows to pass in the array buffer of [KDBush](https://github.com/mourner/kdbush) to skip the manual creation of the spatial index.
+Caution: only use this option if you know what you're doing!
+The point data is not validated against the spatial index.

 **Returns:** a Promise object that resolves once the points have been drawn or transitioned.